 This week, Chicago’s Public School doors are closed…just like they once were several years ago when Rahm Emmanuel was the Chicago Mayor.
 At the end of 2019, before the dawn of a new decade, the Chicago Teachers Union and their comrades at Service Employees (SEIU) Local 73 have retaken to the picket lines.

 I was a student of Chicago Public Schools.
 I graduated from Chicago Vocational High School in 2001.
-The thing I remember most is the excellent teachers I had throughout my most fundamental years.
-There was Ms. Rome, who first introduced me to the Greek gods and mythology while in fourth grade.
+I remember most of the excellent teachers I had throughout my most fundamental years.
+There was Ms. Rome, who first introduced me to the Greek gods and mythology in fourth grade.
 Mr. Davis, my 6th-grade science teacher, encouraged us to read by claiming reading created new neural connections.
 Mrs. Johnson, my eighth-grade teacher, was the first person to point out my inherent leadership qualities.
-It was my high school English teacher, Ms. Bash, who provided me a deep dive into the written works of African-American literary giants, like Richard Wright and Lorraine Hansberry.
+My high school English teacher, Ms. Bash, gave me a deep dive into the written works of African-American literary giants such as Richard Wright and Lorraine Hansberry.
 Sergeant First Class.
-Webber’s jokes, and at times inappropriate war stories, unknowingly prepped me for my time in military service.
+Webber’s jokes and, at times, inappropriate war stories unknowingly prepped me for my time in military service.

 Those are only a few stories about the teachers and educators who helped shape my young mind.
 In 2011, after graduating from the University of Chicago, I became an administrator for Chicago Public Schools.
 I saw firsthand what I inherently knew as a child: that Chicago was indeed the tale of two cities.
-I witnessed how a school like Jones College Prep or Walter Payton High School could prepare their students for a limitless future.
-They had a wealth of resources available to them because of the zip codes those schools resided in.
+I witnessed how a school like Jones College Prep or Walter Payton High School could prepare its students for a limitless future.
+They had a wealth of resources available because of the zip codes in which those schools resided.
 Yet, as an intern at South Shore High School, I saw several hundred students have access to just six hardly functional computers in the school’s barely stocked library.
 All because that school was located in the wrong zip code.

 I learned that the old South Shore high school wasn’t an exception.
 It was the rule.
-Many schools in Chicago’s most impoverished neighborhoods lacked a full staff, including nurses, librarians, and counselors.
+Many schools in Chicago’s most impoverished neighborhoods lacked a whole staff, including nurses, librarians, and counselors.
 If they did have these professionals on staff, they were often provided by non-profit organizations.
-Every summer, students’ favorite teachers might be laid off due to budget cuts or school closings.
-I had friends who hated the fact that they had to destroy a seven-year-old child’s passion for education by letting them know that they didn’t score high enough on a corporate-funded standardized test.
+Students’ favorite teachers might be laid off every summer due to budget cuts or school closings.
+I had friends who hated that they had to destroy a seven-year-old child’s passion for education by letting them know they didn’t score high enough on a corporate-funded standardized test.
 I saw charter schools take the best and brightest pick of the students and displace so-called “low achieving” students to other schools far outside their respective neighborhoods.
 What made this worse is for students crossing neighborhood boundaries, it could be a matter of life and death thanks to street gangs and gun violence.
 I saw classes like music, gym, and art all cut to make way for more standardized test prep classes.

-At the dawn of a new decade, Chicago faces many of the same struggles it faced when I attended my very first class in 1989.
-But I am positive that justice will win, and that the students and teachers will get a Chicago Public School system they all deserve.
+At the dawn of a new decade, Chicago faced many of the same struggles when I attended my first class in 1989.
+But I am optimistic that justice will win and that the students and teachers will get the Chicago Public School system they all deserve.